BigPolarBear1/factorization/README.md

 Just demonstrates the math from the paper using quadratics.
 For educational purposes.
 And rather then taking a square root over a large prime we can also just calculate the discriminant.
 But this demonstrates the interesting relation between these quadratics and the factors of N.

 edit: You can modify this to use the leading coefficient to divide the discriminant and find B-smooths with a large square in it...
 I will experiment with it soon.. but first I want to spent a few more days just trying direct computation of a solution without sieving, because that could potentially straight up break factorization and I must know for sure if it is possible or not first.

-Update: Ok, that wasn't too hard..
-I'll upload how to do it after I come back from running.
-Kinda struggled for a few days figuring out how to divide the discriminant while using a setup like coefficient_sieve does..  but you just divide your linear coefficient by the square root of the divisor mod p.
-So I'll upload that soon.. then I need to figure out how I can use everything else to even quicker find B-smooths with a large square in it by using residues and perhaps p-adic lifting.
-I'm sure a superior QS variant can be constructed this way.

 #### To run from folder "CUDA_QS_variant" (Failed Experiment):</br></br>
 To build: python3 setup.py build_ext --inplace</br>